daem0nc0re/Abusing_Weak_ACL_on_Certificate_Templates/README.md

 ```

 In the output of `Certify.exe`, `pkiextendedkeyusage` and "Application Policies" (`mspki-ra-application-policies`) remain "Encrypting File System", but no problem.
-As mentioned earlier, `mspki-certificate-application-policy` takes precedence over `pkiextendedkeyusage` and `mspki-ra-application-policies`, but `mspki-certificate-application-policy` attribute is not displayed in outputs of `Certify.exe`.
+As mentioned earlier, `mspki-certificate-application-policy` takes precedence over `pkiextendedkeyusage` and `mspki-ra-application-policies`, but `mspki-certificate-application-policy` attribute is not displayed in outputs of `Certify.exe` released at the time of this writing.
 To confirm the result, we can use `Get-DomainObject` function in PowerView or `DirectoryServices.DirectorySearcher` object with PowerShell:

 ```